HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

-# Semi-supervised demo using PyMIC
+# Semi-supervised segmentation using PyMIC

 In this example, we show semi-supervised learning methods implemented in PyMIC.
 Currently, the following semi-supervised methods are implemented: